keffren/aws_cloud_resume_challenge/README.md

 ### 6. DNS

 At this point, Internet users can now access my static website via the website endpoint defined in the previous step.
-However, I want users to access my site through a custom domain like` www.mateodev.cloud`.
+However, I want users to access my site through a custom domain like` https://mateodev.cloud/`.

 To achieve this, I must set up a custom domain.
-First, I need to create a DNS zone that will contain a CNAME record forwarding traffic from `www.mateodev.cloud` to my website endpoint.
+First, I need to create a DNS zone that will contain a Alias record forwarding traffic from `https://mateodev.cloud/` to my website endpoint.
 Since my static website is hosted on AWS, I can use **AWS Route 53** as my domain’s DNS provider.

 Also, CloudFront has a custom SSL certificate, instead of its default.